sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 Bind Payloads are a piece of code which is sent by the attacker to the target machine.
 The exploit then runs on the machine as a process on a certain port say 4444 passively.
 The attacker can connect to this target by establishing connection to this particular port.
 <br>Reverse Payloads are also a piece of code that is sent by attacker and in the background the attacker runs another process that keeps listening to the port say 4444., when this exploit is executed, the target machine immediately sends a connection to the attacker machine that is passively listening on the background.

+### 12. What is a "Promiscuous Mode and Non-Promiscuous Mode" while capturing packets with a packet sniffer?

+In a "Promiscuous Mode" whichever packets that reaches the Network Interface Card is compelled to accept eventhough it was not intended for that NIC's particular MAC address.
+That's one of the reason we mostly sniff traffic using this mode.
+In a "Non-Promiscuous Mode", the packets are processed only if they are intended for that NIC's MAC address, others are discarded as it is.